Posted by Jim Earman ● Mon, Jan 15, 2024 @ 11:20 AM

 New users are generally most challenged by number 3- “How are you going to mark it”.
 To address that question, one needs to know a bit about how the fiber laser and the marking system work.

-If you don’t know anything at all about laser marking then it might be useful to click here and read this first.
+If you don’t know anything at all about laser marking then it might be useful to read What is Laser Marking?

 If you are familiar with laser marking then you probably know that the three most common settings that can be changed to affect how a part is marked are: